 Interestingly, although they affirm that people have a right to migrate, all of them, including Pius XII, state that this right is not limited.
 It needs to be regulated by state in accordance with its common good and security.

-You have just mentioned the modern papal teaching on the right to migrate.
-Does Sacred Scripture offer any clear teachings on the right to migrate, the duty to welcome migrants, or the limits of such a duty?
 The scriptures do not mention explicitly a right to migrate just as they make no explicit mention of many other rights, such as the right of political participation.
 However, there are implicit references to the bases of the right.
 For example, the Bible is full of reference to hospitality, welcoming strangers, and charity towards foreigners.

 Many of these references are in the Old Testament.
 Some are in the Gospel: the way Jesus received people and was kind to them.
 Especially St. Paul has some very clear references about hospitality.
 “Do not neglect to show hospitality to strangers, for thereby some have entertained angels unawares” (Hebrews 13:2).